 All students are expected to submit the complete and final thesis document to the graduate school within THREE months of having a formal thesis defense.
-Students who defend a thesis in May, and subsequently take qualifying exams the same summer, must submit their final thesis document to the graduate school by the beginning of the fall semester for that year; failure to do so may jeopardize the student's admission to Ph.D. candidacy.
+Students who defend a thesis in May, and subsequently complete qualifying procedures the same summer, must submit their final thesis document to the graduate school by the beginning of the fall semester for that year; failure to do so may jeopardize the student's admission to Ph.D. candidacy.

-Qualifying Exam/QUALIFYING PAPER and Admission to Doctoral Candidacy.
+Qualifying Procedure/QUALIFYING PAPER and Admission to Doctoral Candidacy.

 Advancing to doctoral candidacy after completion of the master's degree is not automatic; for advancement to the Ph.D. the faculty may not approve students whose performance has been marginal.
-One criterion for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Exams (or Qualifying Paper, for non-clinical Ph.D. programs).
-Clinical students are required to take Clinical Qualifying Exams during the summer after the defense of their master's thesis (typically the summer after their third year in the program) and must defend the thesis project no later than May 15th of the year they expect to take qualifying exams.
-The Clinical Qualifying Exams (three exams on separate days) occur in early July.
-Students who fail any of the exams will be required to retake and pass that exam during the subsequent fall semester; failure to do so will result in termination from the clinical program.
+One criterion for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Procedures (or Qualifying Paper, for non-clinical Ph.D. programs).
+Clinical students are required to participate in the Clinical Qualifying Procedures during the summer after the defense of their master's thesis (typically the summer after their third year in the program) and must defend the thesis project no later than May 15th of the year they expect to take qualifying exams.
+The Clinical Qualifying Procedures occur in early summer.
+Students who fail any of the components of the procedures will be required to retake and them during the subsequent fall semester; failure to do so will result in termination from the clinical program.